-The Halton District School Board in Ontario serves more than 63,000 students in the municipalities of Burlington, Halton Hills, Milton and Oakville in the Region of Halton.
+The Halton District School Board in Ontario serves approximately 64,000 students in the municipalities of Burlington, Halton Hills, Milton and Oakville in the Region of Halton.

 Among the largest English school boards in Ontario, the Halton public board offers high-quality education for elementary and secondary students as well as continuing education opportunities for adults and newcomers to the area.